behnam-yousefi/MNDA/Supplementary_File.md

 ## 2.4.
 Usage Example 2: application on individual specific networks
 *MNDA pipeline for condition "b"*

-In this example we use the data of Milieu Interieur project (ref).
+In this example we use the data of Milieu Interieur project  (Thomas et al., 2015; Piasecka et al., 2018).

+Here, we generated bacterial-, fungal-, and viral-induced immune tran- scriptional profiles in an age- and sex-balanced cohort of 1,000 healthy individuals and searched for the determinants of immune response variation.

 In this example we construct ISNs of GCNs for 978 healthy samples.
 The aim would be to find genes whose neighbourhood variation, between the two condition stimulated and non-stimulated, is associated with sex.
-Following the MNDA pipeline, we first construct a set of paired ISNs for the two conditions, i.e before stimulation and after treatment using the *lionessR* R package.
+Following the MNDA pipeline, we first construct a set of paired ISNs for the two conditions, i.e before stimulation and after treatment using the *lionessR* R package (Marieke Lydia Kuijjer et al., 2019; Marieke L. Kuijjer et al., 2019).
 In each network, nodes represent genes and the edge weights demostrated the correlation of gene expressi.
 The imputed ISNs are reposited in ```"usage_examples/Data/ISN_net.rds"```.
 We first read the ISN data creat the node list.
 `````{R}
 data = data.frame(readRDS("Data/ISN_net.rds"))
 nodeList = t(sapply(rownames(data), function(x) strsplit(x,"_")[[1]]))